Travel Style Interviews

 – I will promote the interview on my social networks, and tag you where appropriate.
 My audience on Facebook, Instagram, and Twitter is growing quickly and they are highly engaged.

-– I’ll inform you of when your post is live so you can promote it on your social media channels, too.
+– I’ll inform you of when your post is live so you can promote it on your social media channels, too (please do so, that’s what a collaboration is after all).

-I highly encourage guest writers/ travelers who have their own blog to link to their interview on their “press” page.
-If you do not have one, please add a link to the interview on the “About” page (e.g. “What others say about us” – it’s an interview ABOUT you after all).
+– I highly encourage guest writers/ travelers who have their own blog to link to their interview on their “press” page.
+If you do not have one, please add a link to the interview on the “About” page (e.g. “What others say about us” – it’s an interview ABOUT you after all) – this way it’s a win-win collaboration.
 Thank you.

 Travel Style Interviews – Send me your ideas